distributedci/dci-blog/content/2026-01-09-advanced-dci-queue-features.md

     :::shell-session
     $ dci-queue schedule -r mypool dci-pipeline pipeline.yml

 Once the job starts, the resource is removed from the pool, guaranteeing that no other job will redeploy on that node.
-This is especially valuable when you need to:

-The resource remains removed until you manually add it back to the pool using `dci-queue add`.
+The resource remains removed until you manually add it back to the pool using `dci-queue add-resource <POOL> <RESOURCE>`.

 ## Running Multiple Jobs with the Same Command